-A Conduct Conversation may be offered for first-time minor offenses for which one-on-one mediation is feasible.
+A Conduct Conversation may be offered for first-time minor offenses for which one-onone mediation is feasible.
 The alleged violations will be referred to the appropriate conduct official, who will contact the accused student(s) and attempt to resolve the case via a Conduct Conversation.
 During the Conduct Conversation, the accused student(s) and the conduct official will discuss the incident and alleged violations.
 If a student accepts responsibility, a verbal warning is the typical outcome.
-The case may be expunged upon graduation.